iranroman/musicinformationretrieval.com/README.md

 A majority of our instruction and laboratory work will occur inside the [IPython notebook](http://ipython.org/notebook.html).
 You can think of the IPython notebook like the Mathematica or Matlab desktop, except it's in Python and it runs inside your web browser.

-1. In your Vagrant box, go to the `stanford-mir` directory, and start the IPython notebook server:
+1. In your Vagrant box, start the IPython notebook server:

-        vagrant@stanford-mir:~$ cd stanford-mir
-        vagrant@stanford-mir:~/stanford-mir$ ipython notebook
+        vagrant@stanford-mir:~$ ipython notebook

 2. On your *host* machine, visit <http://localhost:8888>.

+3. Open the notebook `stanford-mir/Table_of_Contents.ipynb`.

 Congratulations, you are now running an IPython notebook, and you can get started with the workshop material.